lmammino/iteration-protocols-workshop/07-tips-and-pitfalls/README.md

 Yes, a `for await ... of` to handle incoming requests.
 At this point of the workshop, you should know that this means that a `server` is an Async Iterator in Deno.

-If that sounds somewhat nice, you might be wondering wether we could do the same with Node.js...
+If that sounds somewhat nice, you might be wondering whether we could do the same with Node.js...

 Well, hold my drink! 🍺